 Carbon footprint

 The University of Twente strives to be CO2 neutral by 2030.
 Every year since 2014, the UT publishes a carbon footprint report.
-From this year onwards, in addition to a yearly report, a digital dashboard is available: utwente.nl/footprint.
+This report is available via a digital dashboard: utwente.nl/footprint.
 Older reports can be found at the bottom of this page.

-The CO2 footprint calculates the greenhouse gas emissions resulting from the University’s activities as well as from the products and services it acquires.
-UT has been calculating its CO2 footprint since 2014 according to the greenhouse gas protocol which divides the emissions into three scopes, depending on the origin of the emissions.
+The carbon footprint calculates the greenhouse gas emissions resulting from the University’s activities as well as from the products and services it acquires.
+UT has been calculating its CO2 footprint since 2014 following the greenhouse gas protocol which divides the emissions into three scopes, depending on the origin of the emissions.
 Part of the information the GHG protocol requires UT to record is published here in order to keep the CO2 report concise and readable for a broad audience.

 Carbon footprint development

-The sharp drop in emissions in 2022 compared to previous years is largely attributable to the fact that UT now buys green electricity and compensates the emissions of its remaining gas use on campus.
-That means that on paper, the emissions of these sources go to 0.
-However, gas use also went down by 29%, largely due to more buildings being connected to the heat network instead of being heated by gas.
-As prevention of emissions is better than compensation, UT will continue to work on lowering its energy use in the future.
+The sharp drop in emissions in 2023 compared to 2019 is largely attributable to the fact that UT now buys green electricity.
+That means that on paper, the emissions of electricity went to 0 since 2022.
+Because preventing emissions is better than compensating them, UT focuses on more electricity generation on campus through solar panels and reducing energy use through various means.
+Gas use was reduced by 44% since 2019, largely due to more buildings being connected to the heat network instead of being heated by gas.
+UT will continue to work on lowering its energy use in the future.

 Since 2005 UT been part of the Long Term Agreements on energy efficiency.
-The essence of the agreements is to realise a reduction in energy consumption of 30% over 15 years.
-2020 was the last year of this agreement and UT has more than realised this reduction.
+The essence of the agreements was to realise a reduction in energy consumption of 30% over 15 years.
+UT more than realized this reduction with a reduction in energy consumption of 39% in that period.
 The approach taken focusses on the Trias Energetica: limiting the demand for energy, using sustainably generated energy and when necessary, use energy generated by fossil fuels as efficiently as possible.
 At the page on Energy initiatives you can find more detail on what specific measures have been implemented.
 Also information on the Energy Roadmap (developed as part of the national Climate Agreement) can be found there.

 • Additional information related to the GHG protocol